dsoto/ensp-202-notes/confounding-variables.md

 These measures
 [have been shown using regression analysis to predict voting outcomes](https://www.thenation.com/article/economic-anxiety-didnt-make-people-vote-trump-racism-did/).

-The evidence strongly suggests that major patterns of american life are rooted in a hereditarian theory that is as spurious as ice cream sales and violent crime or breath mints and cigarette smoking.
+The evidence strongly suggests that major patterns of american life are rooted in a hereditarian theory that is as spurious as believing increased ice cream sales cause violent crime or that the use of breath mints leads to lung cancer.
+All of these are examples of confounding variables.